HKJPN/markdown-editor/docs/scientific-writing.md

 ## Appendix: MD//WORKS Support Status and Version Info

 The writing methods described in this guide can be easily applied using **MD//WORKS**, our dedicated Markdown editor.
-MD//WORKS v1.6.4 or later supports standard Markdown specifications as well as most representative extended syntax:
+MD//WORKS support standard Markdown specifications as well as most representative extended syntax:

 * Headings
 * Bulleted and numbered lists